-The detailed proposed text changes, marked relative to the proposed text in JVET-AJ0045-v1, are included in an attachment to this contribution.
+The detailed proposed text changes, marked relative to the proposed text in JVET-AJ0045-v2, are included in an attachment to this contribution.
+The attached spec text document also includes changes for JVET-AJ0129 items 1 and 2, which make changes to the same places as item 1 of this contribution.

 Problem statement